macmillanpublishers/Word-template/docs/dev/template+installation.md

 The installer macro downloads the template files that are attached to  [this Public Confluence page](https://confluence.macmillan.com/display/PBL/Word+Template+downloads+-+production) and saves them in the correct locations on the user's computer.
 It is a sibling page to the Public space home page, so users won't see it in the page tree when viewing the home page.

-Note that the VBA code needs to reference the attachment URL, not the main page URL, i.e. the URL for the main attachments page is <https://confluence.macmillan.com/download/attachments/9044274>.
+Note that the VBA code needs to reference the attachment URL, not the main page URL, i.e. the URL for the master attachments page is `https://confluence.macmillan.com/download/attachments/9044274/`.
 Simply append the file name to the end of the URL to download that file.

 # Git Confluence connector
 ## Production files
 The live production files (templates and version number files) are attached to the page listed above using the [Git for Confluence](https://marketplace.atlassian.com/plugins/nl.avisi.confluence.plugins.git-plugin/server/overview) add-on.
 This keeps the files synced with the `master` branch of the `Word-template` repo on GitHub.
-Any changes that are pushed to the `master` branch are automatically available for download.
+Any changes that are pushed to the `master` branch are automatically available for download when the page syncs.

 Admin docs for the add-in [are available here](http://addons.avisi.com/git-for-confluence/documentation/).

 ## Beta testing and development files
 There are separate Confluence pages whose attachments are synced to the `releases` branch [(here)](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+pre-release) and the `develop` branch [(here)](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+staging).
-See Development Workflow for their uses.
+See [Development Workflow](development+workflow) for their uses.

 **Note:** The *downloadBranch* variable in the `AutoExec` procedure in the `ThisDocument` module of each template file (`MacmillanGT.dotm`, `GtUpdater.dotm`, and the installer file) needs to be set to the branch you want to download from.
 See [Development Workflow](development+workflow) for the process to manage this.

 ## Scheduled jobs
 The Git for Confluence add-on checks the repo for updates every five minutes.
 A Confluence administrator can sync the files manually by going to **General configuration > Administration > Scheduled Jobs**.
 One of the jobs in the list is **Synchronize Git repositories**, and it lists the time of the last sync and the time of the next scheduled sync.
 To sync the files manually, click on the **Run** link.
+You'll have to refresh the page to see if the sync is complete.

 # Installer file